-How do you adopt a baby in Georgia or North Carolina?
+How do you adopt a baby in Georgia?

 - Finding an adoption opportunity: If you have not already found a prospective birth mother to adopt from, we can advise you on preparing a profile and spreading the word of your adoption while staying in compliance with state adoption advertising laws.
 If you would like to use an agency’s matching services, we can also refer you to a licensed child-placing agency to complete the matching process.

-Whether you are interested in adopting an infant in Atlanta, Savannah, Charlotte, or anywhere else in Georgia or North Carolina, we can provide the local legal expertise you need to safely complete the private child adoption process.
+Whether you are interested in adopting an infant in Atlanta, Savannah, or anywhere else in Georgia, we can provide the local legal expertise you need to safely complete the private child adoption process.
 In addition, we can refer you to other top adoption professionals for any additional assistance you may need to adopt a baby.

 To learn more about how to adopt a baby in Georgia, or to discuss our newborn adoption services, please contact Claiborne | Fox | Bradley | Goldman to schedule a consultation.